 Keyboard/Video/Mouse sent to the VDI client.
 Proper configuration of the VDI client must be verified.
-If the configuration allows the endpoint to process, store, or transmit CUI, the endpoint will be considered a CUI Asset.
+If the configuration allows the endpoint to process, store, or transmit CUI, the endpoint will be considered a CUI Asset and is in scope of the assessment.